-Wins “Best Cheese in the World” out of 3,800 judged at a competition in Bergamo, Italy
+In 2019/2020 this Rogue Creamery Blue Cheese won “Best Cheese in the World” out of 3,800 judged at a competition in Bergamo, Italy.

 The first time I had Rogue River blue cheese was many years ago, a chance pickup from the cheese case at Zupan’s.
 It has a distinctive look, wrapped in grape leaves soaked in pear brandy.
-I loved it, and every fall since, I’ve cast an eye on every cheese case I pass on the chance that the new release, once every Fall, is out.
+I loved it, and every fall, I can’t walk past a cheese case without checking if they have it.

-Over the years I’ve found the quality to vary; it is a living thing after all.
-But this year I opened a good bottle of wine and indulged without accompaniment.
-Just the knife, the cheese and an occasional sip of wine.
+Over the years I’ve found the quality to varies slightly; it is a living thing after all.
+But it is always excellent.
+Every year I open a good bottle of wine and indulge without accompaniment.
+Just the knife, the cheese, and an occasional sip of wine.

 If you are into blue cheese, I urge you to track some down before it’s all gone – and it goes quickly.
-I saw some at New Seasons, and The Cheese Bar has it in stock.
-Find your car keys and get thyself to your favorite cheesemonger.
+Though I haven’t seen it in the stores yet, with the Cheese Bar gone (RIP – you are missed), it may be more difficult to find this year.
+Soon, New Seasons, Whole Foods, Zupan’s, and most likely Providore Fine Foods should have it in stock.
+I’ll post on social media when I see it.
+Then find your car keys and get thyself to your favorite cheesemonger.
 Pick up some good beer or a bottle of wine to go with it.

 CENTRAL POINT, OR; OCTOBER 18, 2019 – Rogue Creamery’s Rogue River Blue Cheese has been named World’s Best Cheese at the 2019 World Cheese Wards in Bergamo, Italy.
 260 expert judges from around the globe tasted 3,800 of the world’s most distinguished cheeses from 42 countries to choose Rogue River Blue as the World Champion.
 This is the first time an American-made cheese has received this top honor.